sybrew/the-seo-framework/readme.txt

 TODO:
 ***Are you an avid developer, and have extended The SEO Framework?
 Please carefully read the detailed changelog.
 The class structure has changed.***
+*In essence, if you've programmed as described within the API, no changes should be made.*

 **Detailed log:**
 /